pmean/classes/biostats-1/11/src/simon-5501-11-directions.md

 ## Question 3

 Based on the previous two questions, do you believe that the assumptions of analysis of variance are met.
-Proceed with all of the remaining questions regardless of your conclusion here.
+Proceed with all of the remaining questions without using a log transformation, regardless of your conclusion here.

 ## Question 4